tremor-rs/tremor-runtime/docs/tremor-script/recipes.md

 This document provides a few recipes for common patterns in tremor script.
-Please not however that it neither is exhaustive nor should those patterns considered the 'only way' to perform certain tasks.
+Please note however that it neither is exhaustive nor should those patterns considered the 'only way' to perform certain tasks.